pbarnard1/java_nov_dec_2022/lectures/Week7TuesdayWednesdayOutline.md

 ## Lecture outline for next 2 days:
 - Belt review project:
-    - Show starter login/registration code and dependencies used (Monday)
+    - Show starter login/registration code and dependencies used (Tuesday)
-    - Rename schema in application.properties file (Monday)
+    - Rename schema in application.properties file (Tuesday)
-    - Look at wireframe (Monday):
+    - Look at wireframe (Tuesday):
         - Identify routes
         - Identify models and relationships (one-to-one, one-to-many, many-to-many)
-    - Build out these files (Monday):
+    - Build out these files (Tuesday):
         - Model, repository and service for the new table (new controller file is up to you)
         - Create jsp files
-    - Build out CRUD features (Tuesday):
+    - Build out CRUD features (Wednesday):
         - Create new item
         - Read all items
         - Read one item